NotLuksus/nft-art-generator/README.md

 * Weight traits for different rarities
 * Remove duplicated combinations
 * Generate metadata for direct use on OpenSea
+* Add total supply and rarities works on different values (@devstar0718)

 **Installation**
 `npm install -g nft-art-generator`